SkeletonEye/config-mac/README.md

   - [REST Client](https://www.atom.io/packages/rest-client)
 - Disable packages `wrap-guide` and `spell-check`.

-**Hide specific directories from project tree:** If you want to hide directories like `.sass-cache` and `node_modules` from the tree view, add them to `Ignored Names` in Atom's config and make sure there's a cross in front of `Hide Ignored Names` in the config of package `tree-view`.
+**Hide specific directories from tree view:** If you want to hide directories like `.sass-cache` and `node_modules` from the tree view, add them to `Ignored Names` in Atom's config and make sure `Hide Ignored Names` in the config of package `tree-view` is activated.